steven-freed/freedactive/README.md

 ### Routing
 ***Router Object***\
 Navigation is a big concern in SPAs.
 With Freedactive you get the framework, batteries included.
-You first call 'set' to set the routes and their corresponding component.
-Then use the 'routeto' method for the event of your choice to cause that route to be executed.
+You first call 'Router.set' to set the routes and their corresponding component.
+Then use the 'Router. routeto' method for the event of your choice to cause that route to be executed.
 *Note when using the Router object you do not need to include your routing components in the children array of your component (NavBar)*

 ```js